 In mid-2018, the NSW Government granted a number of local councils, including both Inner West and Canterbury Bankstown Councils, funding of up to $2.5 million each to accelerate the review of their Local Environment Plans (LEPs) for completion by mid-2020.
 The objective of the review is to give effect to the relevant District Plans.

-The Department is committed to supporting Councils’ LEP review.
+We are committed to supporting Councils’ LEP review.
 The new planning approach for the Sydenham to Bankstown corridor will have regard to the work currently undertaken by councils in updating their local planning controls.

 Thank you to the many people who shared their views, including the 600 community members attending six community consultation events, 900 survey respondents and more than 2,800 submitters, as well as feedback from social media and at the 2017 Bankstown Bites Festival.